 The leftmost column is the frequency rank (순위) of the word.
 Next column is the list of Korean words (단어).
 The center column is the part of speech (품사).
 Column to the right of center contains additional explanations (풀이), if needed.
 Finally, the rightmost column is the difficulty rating of the word (등급).

-I was glad to see that there is more than just a list of words, since I had some issues when learning the first 1000 Most Common Korean Words on Memrise, issues which I will talk about further down.
+I was glad to see that this is more than just a list of words since I had some issues when learning the first 1000 Most Common Korean Words on Memrise, issues which I will talk about further down.

 How to use the list

-Here’s more explanation on what each column contains:
+Here’s more info on what each column contains:

 The question remains…